Jason2Brownlee/MachineLearningMischief/README.md

 All this highlights that the choices in an experimental method must be defensible!
 Especially those that deviate from widely adopted heuristics.

-## Just Don't!
+## DO NOT DO THIS

+This project is for **educational purposes only**!

 If you use these methods on a project, you're unethical, a fraud, and your results are garbage.
 You're garbage.

-So why give examples?
+### So why give examples?

 I've never seen anything like this for machine learning and data science.
 Yet, most experienced practitioners know that they are a "real thing".

 I think it is like the old aimbots in old first-person shooter games in the 90s.
-You have to know what's possible so you can look for it and counter it (I'm looking at you conference paper reviewers!)
+You have to know what's possible so you can look for it and counter it.

+Knowing what to look for can help stakeholders, managers, teachers, paper reviews, etc. Knowing what-not-to-do can help junior data scientists.

 Also, thinking about and writing these examples feels naughty + fun :)